timschlechter/swagger-for-elasticsearch/README.md

 Swagger plugin for Elasticsearch
 ================================
 Provides [Swagger](http://swagger.io/) documentation for your Elasticsearch cluster.

-Makes it real easy to discover and learn the possibilities of the Elasticsearch API.
+__Note:__ This plugin does not aim to be the ultimate management tool for Elasticsearch, there are [far better plugins for doing this](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/modules-plugins.html#known-plugins).
+It tries to make it easy to discover and learn about the APIs, and makes it possible to invoke/test APIs quickly.

 ### Features###
 * API documentation per index/alias